SZFukunaga/EVEP/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# EVEP

-A Package to Evaluate Variant Effect Prediction.

-## Description

-The objective of `EVEP` is to evaluate the effectiveness of training data size or data augmentation for machine learning variant effect prediction.
-Users should have their own dataset and use this tool to analyse, but sample dataset can be generated.
+ould have their own dataset and use this tool to analyse, but sample dataset can be generated.
 This package contains the main components:
 DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
 Additionally, licence, README and subdirectories vignettes, tests, data and inst are also added. `EVEP` is developed using R version 4.2.1 and Mac.

 ## Installation